AWS Redshift Advanced

 • backup & restore supported vs not supported

-• can be used state management to keep the web application stateless
+• can be used for state management to keep the web application stateless

 Redshift